 Students may not complete experiential hours at the clinical site until the student receives final approval from the School of Nursing office.
 Students are not allowed to complete experiential hours in the clinical setting at any time the University offices are closed for holidays.
-If the University is closed for weather, students with consultation of the preceptor, are to use discretion and may complete experiential hours in the clinical setting if the student deems travel safe.
+If the University is closed for weather, students with consultation of the preceptor, are to use discretion and may complete experiential hours in the clinical hours in the clinical setting if the student deems travel safe.
 If the student is unable to attend a scheduled clinical, the student is to notify the clinical preceptor.

-SON REQUIRED STUDENT FORMS
+SON STUDENT REQUIREMENTS AND FORMS

-The SON forms must be received in the CastleBranch system by the deadlines listed based on semester of admission.
+The SON requirements and forms must be completed in the CastleBranch system.
 All necessary forms are in the CastleBranch system.
-Fall admission requires forms to be submitted no later than week 4 after class start and July 1st of the following year.
-See Appendix in this handbook for complete information/checklist of required clinical forms.
+Fall admission requires forms to be submitted no later than the fourth week of class of the initial semester and July 1st of each subsequent year.
+See Appendix I in this handbook for complete information/checklist of required clinical forms.